Shahram Sarkani, Ph.D., P.E.

 Paul Hendrickson, Ph.D.Read more

-Dr. Paul D. Hendrickson is an adjunct professor of Engineering Management and Systems Engineering at The George Washington University in Washington, DC.
+Dr. Paul D. Hendrickson is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, DC.
 Dr. Hendrickson has over 18 years of industry experience working DoD and Air Force acquisition challenges, developmental engineering, R&D, operations, acquisition policy, and integration.
 He holds Level 3 Certifications in Program Management and Systems Engineering with the Defense Acquisition Workforce.
 Dr. Hendrickson holds a PhD in Systems Engineering from GWU, a Masters in Engineering Management from GWU, and a BS in Computer Engineering from Tulane University.

 - Hendrickson, Paul (2016).
 The Critical Importance of Capability in Nuclear Deterrence.
 Air University, Air Force Research Institute, Air Force Fellows Research Paper, June 2016.
 Hendrickson, P., Sarkani, S., Mazzuchi, T. (2013).
 Benchmark Requirement Decision Making Tool to Optimize Effectiveness of Weapon System Modifications.
 International Journal of Defense Acquisition Management, (5), 1- 19.